hujun-open/myflags/README.md

 3. support any slice/array as flag with element type that implements `RegisteredConverters` interface
 4. optional `summaryhelp` command to print usage for the entire command tree

+note: current release is v2, the package path is `"github.com/hujun-open/myflags/v2"`